L3gomancer/PhasParticle/README.md

 # Phaser Logo Particle Demo

-Hello, Collective!\
+Hello!\
 Flash may be dead but I still love web games so I'm pretty excited to have discovered this framework!!!

-There are plenty resources kicking about but here are some tips and pitfalls as I found them.
+There are plenty resources to read online but here are some tips and pitfalls I have found.

 Setup:\
-As the [setup guide](http://phaser.io/tutorials/getting-started-phaser3) on the official Phaser site says, get set up for normal web development.\
-I'm on a Mac so I use Unix commands in Terminal.\
+Phaser is a framework for web games so your setup should be pretty much exactly the same for normal web development.
+You can follow the [official setup guide](http://phaser.io/tutorials/getting-started-phaser3) on the Phaser site.
-I use Visual Studio Code because it's new and sexy.\
+I use Visual Studio Code for a text editor because it's new and sexy.\
-Macs come with Python2 and its local server so I used that.
-`python -m SimpleHTTPServer`\
-Otherwise NodeJS comes with NPM to install suggested [http-server](https://www.npmjs.com/package/http-server)\
+For a local server you could use the one that comes with the pre-installed Python 2 bundle on Mac.
+Start it with this command in Terminal: `python -m SimpleHTTPServer`\
+I chose to use a local server in NodeJS, installed with NPM [http-server](https://www.npmjs.com/package/http-server)\
-And to update Node itself I use ["n"](https://www.npmjs.com/package/n)\
+Tip: to update Node itself I use ["n"](https://www.npmjs.com/package/n)\
-And [Homebrew](https://brew.sh) for other commandline packages
+Tip: to add more commands to Terminal I use [Homebrew](https://brew.sh)\

 I also find these additional tools handy:\
-[ImageMagick](http://www.imagemagick.org/Usage/crop/#crop_equal) is a venerable commandline image editor, you can automate cropping sprite sheets\
+[ImageMagick](http://www.imagemagick.org/Usage/crop/#crop_equal) is an image editor for commandline.
+Good for cropping sprite sheets in bulk\
 Or use a 'proper' image editor.
 Here's an online one called [Pixlr](https://pixlr.com/web)\
 [Spriter's Resource](https://www.spriters-resource.com/) for sprite sheets from games\
 Phaser hosts [a ton of other assets](https://labs.phaser.io/assets/) themselves\
 Aaand if you want to download all of those instead of clicking each link, try the Chrome extension [Image Downloader](https://chrome.google.com/webstore/detail/image-downloader/cnpniohnfphhjihaiiggeabnkjhpaldj)

-For the particle demo (on Phaser's [site](http://phaser.io/tutorials/getting-started-phaser3/part5) and [GitHub](https://github.com/photonstorm/phaser)) it's pretty much a copy/paste of the code and the assets are hosted online.
+The coke can particle demo seen here is a straight copy/paste from Phaser's [site](http://phaser.io/tutorials/getting-started-phaser3/part5) and [GitHub](https://github.com/photonstorm/phaser).
+The assets are hosted online.
 You are encouraged to fiddle to understand the features.

 And now the [first game tutorial](http://phaser.io/tutorials/making-your-first-phaser-3-game)\
 One thing the tutorial does not explain clearly is the demo code links the assets to local folders you probably dont have `src/games/firstgame/assets/space3.png`.
 So either\